 The tobacco industry contributes millions of dollars each election cycle to candidates for Congress in an effort to influence federal policies.
 The Campaign for Tobacco-Free Kids issues biannual updates detailing these contributions.

-The latest update shows that during the 2011-2012 election cycle, tobacco company political action committees (PACs) donated more than $1.6 million directly to federal candidates.
-During the 2009-2010 election cycle, tobacco PACs gave more than $1.5 million in contributions to federal candidates.
+The latest update shows that so far during the 2013-2014 election cycle, tobacco company political action committees (PACs) donated more than $400,000 directly to federal candidates.
+During the 2011-2012 election cycle, tobacco PACs gave more than $1.6 million in contributions to federal candidates.

 The Federal Election Commission (FEC).
 The FEC is the official source of federal campaign finance data.
 Information on donations to and from candidate committees, official political action committees (PACs), individual donations, soft money contributions, and political party committees is available through the FEC web site and the Washington DC office.